broodmare/Remains-Source2/readme.md

  - Audio fails to play frequently.
  - Beartraps can't be disarmed.
  - Main menu theme plays for a moment before the game realizes it should be muted.
+ - Wall turrets are spawning, falling straight down, then repeating

 \#####